+This section focuses on some basic statistics facts that we will need for this class.

+More on digits in homework

-This video for focuses on some basic statistics facts that we will need for this class.
-Before we begin this video, I want to have a little bit more of a comment on the use of the right number of digits to present.
-For this course, I am assuming that you’ve already read the document “Some Important Points About Significant Figures” on Perusall.
-For the problems in class and on exams, the three-digit rule discussed in that document is what we’ll go with.
+Before we begin, I want to make a little bit more of a comment on the use of the right number of digits to present.
+For this course, I am assuming that you’ve already read section 1.3 in Perusall.
+For the problems in class and on exams, the three-digit rule discussed in that section is what we will go with.
 For homework on mastering physics, however, answers will be judged as correct if they are within two percent of the correct value, so my suggestion is to just put in plenty of digits.
-You may get a message that looks something like this.
-If you do, don’t worry about it, the problem has been graded correctly.
+You may get a message that says something about incorrect number of significant figures if you do this..
+Howeverdon’t worry about it, the problem has been graded correctly.
 Mastering physics is just telling you that you did your significant figures wrong.
 However, since I don’t care about significant figures, it’s not really a big deal; you will get full credit either way.

-So, what are the objectives for this video?
+How to present data for laboratory exerciese

 We have discussed how many digits to present in class on exams and in homework, but what will we do for the laboratories that we will do in class?
 For labs, we will use what people in research actually use: the ideas of mean and standard deviation.
 Before we talk about mean and standard deviation, we have to discuss a little bit about measurement.
 Most objects have some variation.
 People come in a variety of heights, for example, and even manufactured objects like, say pencils, will have a variety of lengths.
 If you can measure them precisely enough, this variation may be very small, if for objects made by machines, but it will still be there.
 Another example that’s not just lengths or heights is the number of blood cells passing through a capillary per second.
 This quantity will, of course, vary from second to second.
 Another example might be that if you have a spring based launcher of a ball, the ball will travel slightly different distances each time, if for no other reason than the spring coils slightly different ways on the molecular level with each launch.
 These types of variation are intrinsic, and result in variation in your measurement.
 However, sometimes measuring something directly is tough, and you need to use indirect methods, like we do for our library lab.
 One way to get a feel for the precision of your method is to make the measurement with a few different methods, with what we expect to have similar levels of precision.
 The variation in the results of the different methods can give a sense of the precision of your measurements; this is how we will evaluate our methods for the library lab.

+Mean and Standard Deviation

 To talk about the ideas of mean and standard deviation, it’s helpful to have an example.
 Say we took the height of 20 men from the United States and presented the data in the table below.